The Vicon Retarget app is installed with Evoke. You can start it in any of these ways:

 Set the root and scale the target subject

-Note that in the view pane, by default, the View Filters options Source Skin, Target Skin and both Skin X-Ray options are selected.
-As you work, you may find it easier to see the relevant details if you select or clear the appropriate options.
+In the view pane, by default, the View Filters options Source Skin, Target Skin and both Skin X-Ray options are selected.
+As you work, you may find it easier to see the relevant details if you select or clear these options.

 - Ensure you have completed the steps in Select the skeleton and the FBX, and that the target and source skeletons are displayed in the middle of the view.